 Electrical Safety & Energy Conservation

 Unfortunately, since electrical companies have some of the lowest capital investment costs, there are more handymen and non-licensed tradesmen involved in the residential electrical industry than any other building trade.
-Some common misconceptions are that electricians just need to have a license and a bond.
-Nothing could be farther from the truth.
-For instance, all electrical companies in California are required to have a State Contractors license, a bond, Personal Liability insurance, vehicle insurance, a business license for each city they work within and most importantly, workers' comp.
+Even finding an electrician with a license and a bond is not enough.
+For instance, all electrical companies in California are required to have a State Contractors license, a bond, Personal Liability insurance, vehicle insurance, a business license for each city they work in and most importantly, workers' comp.
 So what’s a homeowner to do?
 Simple.
 Insist that your electrical contractor pull his own permits.

 Another major deficiency in older homes is the original "knob and tube" wiring.
 There is a wealth of information on the Internet regarding all of these safety issues, and I recommend a small investment in time to find out more.
 Homes don’t come with instruction manuals, so I encourage all homeowners to educate themselves.

 - First of all, when given the choice of electric or gas, go gas.
 The BTU ratio of a therm of gas is substantially better than that of a kilowatt hour of electricity.

 - Rethink fluorescent lighting installation.
 Today’s fluorescent technology is not like in the old days, and many homeowners that were initially resistant to change come back to me and say "those fluorescent recessed lights are great."

 - Be aware that many homes do not have overhead light fixtures, but have a "switched outlet" in the room.
 That would be a great outlet to put your chargers on, as they are considered "ghosting" transformers that consume power regardless of whether you have a phone, laptop, or other device switched on or even plugged in.